A major emergency is an incident beyond the normal capabilities of the principal emergency services, which causes or threatens:

 Principal emergency services

-The principal emergency services are the first services to respond to most major emergencies.
-They are the blue light services that respond to normal emergencies, that is, the Garda Síochána, the Ambulance Service and the Fire Service.
-A fourth principal emergency service, the Irish Coast Guard, is responsible for handling maritime emergencies in Ireland's territorial waters, harbours and coastline.
+The main emergency services are the first services to respond to most major emergencies.
+They are the blue light services that respond to normal emergencies, that is, the Garda Síochána, the Ambulance Service and the Fire Service and the Irish Coast Guard.

 Principal response agencies